mbaumer/us_hep_funding/docs/_states/IN.md

 [Back to top](#top)
 ## IN-01 -- Rep. Peter J. Visclosky (D) -- [Wikipedia](https://en.wikipedia.org/wiki/IN-01)
 ### Committees
-Peter J. Visclosky is the #2 Republican on the House Appropriations Subcommittee on Energy and Water Development
+Peter J. Visclosky is the #2 Democrat on the House Appropriations Subcommittee on Energy and Water Development

-Peter J. Visclosky is the #3 Republican on the House Committee on Appropriations
+Peter J. Visclosky is the #3 Democrat on the House Committee on Appropriations

 ### HEP Grants
 ```